An Axiomatic Risk-Reward Framework for Sustainable Investing: Introduction

 ESG investing refers to the integration of environmental, social, and governance considerations into the asset allocation process.
 It has been one of the most significant trends in the asset management industry, due to continued focus on sustainability and to the growth of information related to non-financial impacts.

 ESG investing encompasses a broad array of approaches, and its market practices are very heterogeneous, with different terminologies, definitions, and strategies.
 These practices vary due to the cultural and ideological diversity of investors \citep{sandberg2009heterogeneity,widyawati2020systematic}.
 According to \cite{amel2018and}, the most significant motivation for incorporating ESG factors is related to financial performance, as sustainability factors are perceived as relevant to investment returns.
 That is, investors believe that ESG data can be used to identify potential risks and opportunities, and that such information is not yet fully incorporated into market prices.
 Hence, ESG information should help investors to control risk better and improve their financial performance.
 In line with \cite{schanzenbach2020reconciling} we employ the expression \textit{risk-return ESG} to refer to investment strategies that use ESG factors to improve returns while lessening risk.
 Academic evidence on the role of ESG in enhancing performance is inconclusive.
-The meta-analysis conducted by \cite{revelli2015financial} shows that sustainable and responsible investing URI) is neither a weakness nor a strength compared with conventional investing.
-Similar conclusions have been drawn by \cite{hornuf2024performance}.\footnote{We note that, if ESG information is already incorporated in market prices, any strategy that restricts investment based on ESG criteria would result in sub-optimal allocation in terms of monetary performance.
+The meta-analysis conducted by \cite{revelli2015financial} shows that sustainable and responsible investing (SRI) is neither a weakness nor a strength compared with conventional investing.
+In contrast, \cite{friede2015esg} combining the findings of approximately 2200 studies from 1970 to 2014 find that large majority of of the considered literature reports a positive relationship between ESG and corporate financial performance.
+More recently, \cite{hornuf2024performance} found that responsible investment neither outperforms nor underperforms the market portfolio.\footnote{We note that, if ESG information is already incorporated in market prices, any strategy that restricts investment based on ESG criteria would result in sub-optimal allocation in terms of monetary performance.
 Moreover we underline that risk-return ESG strategies are not necessarily more sustainable than traditional ones.
-Indeed, an investor may implement a contrarian-ESG approach, investing in less sustainable assets if they are expected to outperform the market.}.
+Indeed, an investor may implement a contrarian-ESG approach, investing in less sustainable assets if they are expected to outperform the market.}